-There has been work done to reduce jitter caused by variations in queuing times for CAN frames [2][4][5] using genetic algorithms.
-This is done by giving periodic messages initial phasings, found by using genetic algorithms, to reduce/eliminate queuing jitter.
+There has been work done to reduce jitter caused by variations in queuing times for CAN frames [2][6][7] using genetic algorithms.
+This is done by giving periodic messages initial phasings, found by using genetic algorithms.
 These phasings can be set both offline and online, although the technique requires a relatively high computational overhead.
 Our method, on the other hand, focuses on the jitter caused by variations of frame lengths.
-Our approach is done mostly offline, and the online part requires a very little CPU-time.
+Our approach is done mostly offline, and the online part requires very little CPUtime.